gsaco/Lasso_Potential_Outcomes_RCTs/README.md

 # LASSO Regression and Potential Outcomes Analysis for Causal Inference

-A comprehensive implementation of LASSO regression techniques for high-dimensional data analysis and potential outcomes modeling for randomized controlled trials.
-This repository demonstrates professional statistical computing practices across Python, R, and Julia environments, focusing on female literacy prediction using Indian district-level data and causal inference methodologies.
+A implementation of LASSO regression techniques for high-dimensional data analysis and potential outcomes modeling for randomized controlled trials.

 ## Project Overview